DETAILS FOR YOUR GLAMPING STAY

 Each Glamping tent is provided with 2 towels.

 If you need extra towels or supplies for your stay, please let us know!

 What NOT to bring!

 Good to knowDogs

-Our Liquor License involves the entire Lodge when our bar is open, so this means you cannot bring your own alcohol anywhere in the Lodge during open bar hours (usually early afternoon until 2am at the very latest).
+Our liquor license involves the entire lodge when our bar is open, so you cannot bring your own alcohol anywhere in the lodge during open bar hours.
+NO UNDERAGE DRINKING.